 Success and enjoyment in the 1983 tour had been so great that back home at the ‘winding-up’ meeting, no fewer than 153 choristers (the number present!) unanimously voted to continue; the ‘raison d’etre’ being to continue to take abroad the traditions of the Welsh Male Choir.

-To date, 21 tours have taken place – USA (4), Canada (3), France, Gibraltar, Eastern Europe, Australia, together with no fewer than seven Commemorative Tours to the WWI and WWII Battlefields of Flanders and Normandy performing often before Royalty, Government Leaders and most importantly Veterans.
-The choir has even travelled to Monaco for a one-off concert in the International Sporting Club, and cruised the Baltic with shore based concerts in Russia, Estonia, and Norway – we have just returned from cruising the Norwegian Fjords!
+To date, 22 tours have taken place – USA (4), Canada (3), France, Gibraltar, Eastern Europe, Australia, together with no fewer than seven Commemorative Tours to the WWI and WWII Battlefields of Flanders and Normandy performing often before Royalty, Government Leaders and most importantly Veterans.
+The choir has even travelled to Monaco for a one-off concert in the International Sporting Club, and cruised the Baltic with shore based concerts in Russia, Estonia, and Norway – we have just returned from Belgium and appropriately Germany this year.

 The first annual concert supported by our core sponsor Texaco, took place in St David’s Hall, Cardiff in 1987.
 Côr Meibion De Cymru is now sponsored by that company’s successor at Pembroke Refinery, Valero.
 Since 1987, we have staged a sponsored concert every year*, and are very proud of the fact that the venue is now St. Davids Cathedral, Pembrokeshire. (*Although, there was no Concert in 2014 as The South Wales Male Choir was in Flanders honouring the memory of the British Expeditionary Force and their sacrifice 100 years ago)